ize-app/ize/README.md

 ### Testing production build locally

-Build backend and frontend
+Build backend and frontend.

 `npm run build`

+This will build both the frontend and backend.
+Frontend dist files are output in backend dist folder.

 Start the express server

-`cd apps/backend && node dist/express/server.js`
+`cd apps/backend && npm run start:prod`

 Navigate to [localhost:3000](http://localhost:3000/)